insotriplesix/dp/games/Kuroi/Readme.md

 ### --- Descr --------------------------

-A short game about dark ninja who is going to save his wife.
+A short game about dark ninja who is going to save his gf.

 ### --- Func --------------------------